-Harris Associates is honored to announce that the Oakmark International Small Cap Fund (Institutional) is a Refinitiv Lipper Fund Award (USA) 2022 winner for best international small/mid-cap core funds over three years.
+Harris Associates is pleased to announce that the Oakmark International Small Cap Fund (Institutional) is a Refinitiv Lipper Fund Award (USA) 2023 winner for best international small/mid-cap core funds over five years.

 The Oakmark International Small Cap Fund, which was incepted in November of 1995, seeks capital appreciation by investing in small-cap companies located outside the U.S. The Fund utilizes a disciplined, fundamental value investment approach.
 David Herro, Mike Manelli and Justin Hance are the co-portfolio managers.

-“We are honored that the Oakmark International Small Cap Fund has received a Refinitiv Lipper Fund award.
-This distinguished recognition is a testament to our disciplined long-term value investment philosophy and commitment to our clients,” said David Herro, Mike Manelli and Justin Hance.
+“We are proud that the Oakmark International Small Cap Fund is the recipient of the Refinitiv Lipper Fund award for its five-year performance.
+This recognition demonstrates our commitment to our clients, the depth and talent of our investment team, and our discipline to continue to adhere to our value investment philosophy and process,” said David Herro, Mike Manelli and Justin Hance.

 The Refinitiv Lipper Fund Awards, granted annually, highlight funds and fund companies that have excelled in delivering consistently strong risk-adjusted performance relative to their peers.
-The Refinitiv Lipper Fund Awards are based on the Lipper Leader for Consistent Return rating, which is a risk-adjusted performance measure calculated over 36, 60 and 120 months.
+The Refinitiv Lipper Fund Awards are based on the Lipper Leader for Consistent Return rating, which is an objective, quantitative, risk-adjusted performance measure calculated over 36, 60 and 120 months.
 The fund with the highest Lipper Leader for Consistent Return (Effective Return) value in each eligible classification wins the Refinitiv Lipper Fund Award.
 For more information, see lipperfundawards.com.
-Although Refinitiv Lipper makes reasonable efforts to ensure the accuracy and reliability of the data contained herein, the accuracy is not guaranteed by Refinitiv Lipper.
+Although Refinitiv Lipper makes reasonable efforts to ensure the accuracy and reliability of the data used to calculate the awards, their accuracy is not guaranteed.

 The Oakmark International Small Cap Fund’s portfolio tends to be invested in a relatively small number of stocks.
 As a result, the appreciation or depreciation of any one security held by the Fund will have a greater impact on the Fund’s net asset value than it would if the Fund invested in a larger number of securities.
 Although that strategy has the potential to generate attractive returns over time, it also increases the Fund’s volatility.